Hansel

 Definition

-Hansel Ltd is a non-profit company wholly owned by the Finnish state, operating as the central purchasing body under Section 20 of the Public Procurement Act (1397/2016).
+Hansel Ltd is a non-profit company wholly owned by the Finnish state, operating as the central purchasing body under Section 20 of the Public Procurement Act (1397/2016), implementing Article 37 of EU Directive 2014/24/EU.
 Its primary function is to establish framework agreements that government agencies and other eligible organisations can use for their procurement needs.
-Hansel manages approximately 80 framework agreements covering categories such as IT, travel, vehicles, office supplies, consulting, and facilities management.
-Government agencies are generally obligated to use Hansel's framework agreements when available.
-Hansel also provides procurement advisory services and manages the state's procurement development programs.
+Hansel manages approximately 80 framework agreements covering categories such as IT hardware and software, telecommunications, travel and transportation, vehicles, office supplies and furniture, consulting and professional services, facilities management, and energy.
+Government agencies are generally obligated to use Hansel's framework agreements when available, based on a Government decision.
+This obligation applies to state central administration but not to universities or other autonomous entities, which may choose to use Hansel agreements voluntarily.
+Hansel conducts its procurements following the full requirements of the Procurement Act, typically using open or restricted procedures for EU-level procurements.
+Framework agreements are usually established for 2-4 years and may include multiple suppliers ranked by price or organized by geographic region or product category.
+Call-offs from framework agreements follow either direct ordering (from a single-supplier framework) or mini-competitions (from multi-supplier frameworks) under Section 42 of the Procurement Act.

 Legal Reference